engineyard/ey-cloud-recipes/cookbooks/postgresql9_contrib/README.md

 	PostGIS
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~
-	This module adds support for geographic objects.
+	This extension adds support for geographic objects.
 PostGIS "spatially enables" the PostgreSQL server, allowing it to be used as a backend
 	spatial database for geographic information systems (GIS).

-	Enabling this Module:
+	Enabling this extension:

 	* Edit main/recipes/default.rb and comment out the line shown below.
 Replace dbname with the name of the database you want this
 	extension applied to.